 Licensing Requirements of a Regional Operating Headquarters (ROHQs) in the Philippines

-Foreign corporations are only allowed to set up a Regional Operating Headquarters in the Philippines after securing a License to Do Business in the Philippines from the Securities and Exchange Commission (SEC).
-To secure a License to Do Business, a foreign corporation needs to provide the following documentary requirements:
+Foreign corporations that want to establish a Regional Operating Headquarters (ROHQs) in the Philippines are required to secure a License to Do Business from the Securities and Exchange Commission (SEC), and the requirements for obtaining such are as follows:

 - Name verification slip;

-- Certification from the Principal Officer of the foreign corporation verifying that it was authorized to establish an ROHQ in the Philippines;
+- Certification from the foreign corporation’s Principal Officer authorizing the establishment of an ROHQ in the Philippines;

 - Proof of inward remittance of US$200,000.00 as initial capitalization;

-- Endorsement or clearance from appropriate government agencies (if applicable);
+- Endorsement or clearance from applicable government agencies in the Philippines (if applicable);

-- Endorsement from the Board of Investments (BOI); and,
+- Endorsement from the Philippine Board of Investments (BOI); and,

-- Latest authenticated financial statements showing the solvency of the head office.
+- Latest financial statements that show the solvency of the head office from abroad.

 Expand Your Business into the Philippines